ramim141/Complete-Binary-Search-for-CP/README.md

-# Codeforces Binary Search Solutions
+# Binary Search For CP

 This repository contains C++ solutions for various Codeforces problems, focusing on binary search algorithms and related techniques.